 "But a newly launched website offers users something that Zillow and others like it can’t: cold, hard cash."

-The following timeline details how we've evolved from a sophisticated home selling system for real estate investors into a fast and easy Smartphone platform for all consumers.
+The following timeline details how we've evolved from a simple system to generate real estate offers in early 2000s into The Smartphone Real Estate Company®.

 December, 2003: The Founder and Managing Broker of Forsalebyweb.com, Kosol Sek, was frustrated by the slow and high cost of selling real estate.
 He invented a system of generating offers using the Acronym PROCESS: Pricing, response, offers, conversion, escalation, safety, systemize.
 Title: Listed home vs. selling PROCESS : which one is right for you?
 Filed and Registered at United States Copyright Office under TXu001187679 / 2004-07-14.